Are you in the Southern Hemisphere? See the December Guide here.

 Cauliflower flower essence, which comes from the same plant family as broccoli, can help us to filter through our emotions to sift out blocks, as well as keep our body tissues healthy and well-hydrated.14

-Calendula (also known as Pot Marigold)
+Calendula (aka Pot Marigold)

 The flower essence of calendula can support you in being dependable, responsible, solid, productive, and there for others when they need you.
 Calendula is helpful in enhancing your ability to actively contribute in life.15